OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Group Template Definition

-A _Group Template_ can additionally contain a _Variability Condition_.
+A _Group Template_ can additionally contain _Variability Conditions_.
-This condition must evaluate to true otherwise the respective group elements are not present.
+These conditions must evaluate to true otherwise the respective group members are not present.

 Furthermore, group elements can be _Node Templates_ and _Requirement Assignments_.